 How expensive is 3D Printing?

 3D printers are based on many different types of technologies.
 From simple $200 FDM machines to the most sophisticated ones, a 3D printer’s cost can vary from tens of thousands of dollars.
-If you are thinking to buy your own, then you need to find out which technology will match your needs.
+If you are thinking of buying your own, then you need to find out which technology will match your needs.

 If you are only keen on exploring this technology and marking your first experiments, then you can get a basic FDM 3D printer that will surely meet your needs for $200.
 Although products in this category are not fast and will not print thin, precise parts, short-range printers will help you familiarize yourself with the process at a low cost.